-The Asian Arts & Culture Center at Towson University engages the university and surrounding communities in cross-cultural dialogue through a broad range of Asian artistic and cultural experiences.
-Using the arts and cultures of Asia as a lens, we promote critical awareness of and civic engagement in sustaining the world’s cultural heritage.
+The Asian Arts & Culture Center at Towson University engages the university and surrounding communities in cross-cultural dialogue through a broad range of artistic and cultural learning experiences related to Asia.
+Our programs increase understanding of the world's diverse cultures, challenge stereotypes, strengthen cultural competency, and offer unique perspectives on creativity and the human experience.
 We also offer opportunities for university students to learn practical skills needed for working in non-profit cultural institutions.

 The Center for the Arts Gallery is the main venue for viewing some of the region and nation's finest artwork and is a premier exhibition space, rivaling many museum spaces.
 The schedule includes several exhibitions each year of important living artists of the past 40 years, as well as emerging artists.
 The gallery is located on the third floor of the Center for the Arts.